openzipkin/brave/brave/RATIONALE.md

 For example, Brave 5.12 remains less than 250KiB, with no dependencies, all features including deprecation bridges, and an embedded json serializer.

-This means we don not support sharing our packages with third parties, but we do support an "always share inside a package" in our repository.
+This means we do not support sharing our packages with third parties, but we do support an "always share inside a package" in our repository.
 In other words, we trust our developers to proceed with caution.
 In the first seven years of project history, we have had no issues raised with this policy.